-Why we feel the need to add a new refrain to the good ol’ hymns
+Why the need to add to the good ol’ hymns?

 I get it.
 Times are different.
 We like choruses now.
 The old hymns don’t have choruses.

 We might feel let down if worshipful feelings aren’t are not evoked by the songs we sing.
 Consequently, many of our songs are designed to generate worshipful feelings.
-The original “Amazing Grace” was not written to engender these feelings, so Tomlin gives us a chorus with some climaxing high notes that pull our feelings up, along with our hands, to that place where we feel worshipful.
+The original “Amazing Grace” was not written with an emotional climax, so Tomlin gives us a chorus with a building and rising melody that pulla our feelings up, along with our hands, to that place where we feel worshipful.

 It is not wrong for the songs we sing to evoke worshipful feelings.
 Nor is it wrong to add refrains to old songs to serve this purpose.
 I like Todd Agnew’s “Grace Like Rain” which also adds such a chorus to Amazing Grace.

 Our emotions ought to be involved in worship, but so should the rest of us.

 The choruses that Tomlin adds to the best of our traditional hymns are designed to make us feel worshipful–more worshipful than we would feel if we sang the hymn in its original form.
 Fine.
 Unfortunately, these additions are often shallow and trite.
 They can make us feel worshipful, but they do little for our mind or imagination.